Putting electronics inside a foggy room of moisture - what on earth could go wrong?

 If you're in need of a swanky new bathroom fan, why not take a peek at some of our best sellers below?
 There's no harm in being safe and stylish!

 We hope you found this guide useful in helping you understand IP ratings and bathroom zones.
 If you have any feedback or questions, please comment on this article or our Facebook page and we’ll get back to you ASAP.
-If you'd like to speak to one of our staff, please call us on 01202 556655 or email firstname.lastname@example.org and our customer service staff will be there to help.
+If you'd like to speak to one of our staff, please contact our team via live chat or email and we'll be happy to help.